 How do you safely charge an e-bike battery?

-I never charge my e-bike battery inside the bike.
-Instead, I always recharge the battery outside the bike in a safe location just in case there is a problem during charging I will be able to disconnect the charger and the bike is not at risk.
+I never charge the battery of my e-bike inside the bike.
+Instead, I always recharge the battery outside the bike in a safe location in case of a problem during charging.
+I can disconnect the charger, and the bike is not at risk.
 I also always charge in a safe place.
-This may all be based on baseless fear but other than riding your bike the most risky thing you can do is charge your battery.
+This may all be based on baseless fear, but other than riding your bike, the most risky thing you can do is charge your battery.
 Most lithium battery problems occur when charging.

 How long will your e-bike batteries last?

 E-bike batteries do not have an unlimited life span.
 A battery’s life depends on how much you use it.
-Battery life is dependent on how fast you discharge the battery (faster=shorter life).
-This is one reason to have a large battery because overall the discharge will be slower than on a tiny battery.
+Battery life depends on how fast you discharge the battery (faster=shorter life).
+This is one reason to have a large battery: overall, the discharge will be slower than on a tiny battery.
 Life is used up by discharging and re-charging.
 The number of times you discharge your batteries is called a charge cycle.
 Using your battery is the reason you got an e-bike.

-If you want your battery to last the longest time, discharge it slowly and recharge it slowly.
+If you want your battery to last the longest, discharge and recharge it slowly.
 Fast chargers decrease battery life.

 What is a “charge cycle”?

 Don’t worry about partial recharge or partial discharge.
 Lithium-ion batteries do not require full discharge before recharge.
 Partial recharge only counts as a partial charge.
-Even when lithium-ion batteries are not able to take a full charge they are still capable of partial charge.
+Even when lithium-ion batteries cannot take a full charge, they can still be partially charged.
 The way you will know is that your range will be reduced.

-If possible, keeping your lithium-ion batteries between 20% and 80% of a full charge will increase the total number of charge cycles.
+Keeping your lithium-ion batteries between 20% and 80% of a full charge will increase the total number of charge cycles if possible.

 How to treat lithium batteries safely

-- Never attempt to modify a lithium battery pack.
-This is something that needs to be done in a controlled environment with proper safety measures in place.
+• Never attempt to modify a lithium battery pack.
+This should be done in a controlled environment with proper safety measures.

-- Don’t ever charge with the wrong charger.
-Using the wrong charger at best will not charge the battery properly.
-At worst the wrong charger will cause excess heat and may result in a fire.
+• Don’t ever charge with the wrong charger.
+At best, using the incorrect charger will not charge the battery properly.
+At worst, the wrong charger will cause excess heat and may result in a fire.

-- Do not ever attempt to charge a battery that is too cold (40 degrees Fahrenheit or colder).
-Likewise do not attempt to charge a battery that is too hot.
-Don’t let your lithium battery sit in the sun unprotected.
+• Never charge a battery that is too cold (40 degrees Fahrenheit or colder) or too hot.
+Don’t let your lithium battery sit unprotected in the sun.

-- Do not ever completely discharge your battery.
-Restarting a dead lithium battery takes special chargers.
-When you hit 90% discharged, you are done.
+• Do not ever completely discharge your battery.
+Restarting a dead lithium battery requires special chargers.
+When you reach 90% discharge, you are done.
 Turn your battery off.

-- If you store your bike outside, take your battery out of the bike and store it inside.
+• If you store your bike outside, take your battery out of the bike and store the battery inside.

 More information about lithium batteries

-They are both constructed from lower voltage cells and then combine the voltage to power the usage.
-A big difference between the batteries in my motorhome is that each battery in my motorhome each have a better built-in Battery Management System (BMS).
+They are constructed from lower-voltage cells and then combine the voltage to power the usage.
+A big difference between the batteries in my motorhome is that each battery has a built-in Battery Management System (BMS).
 E-bike batteries do not have a robust BMS.
 The BMS protects my motorhome batteries from overcharging and over-discharge.
-You have to protect your e-bike batteries because you don’t have a built-in protection system.
+You must protect your e-bike batteries because you don’t have a built-in protection system.

-This information in this article will explain more but remember it was written about batteries with built-in protection systems, not e-bike batteries.
+This information in this article will explain more, but remember that it was written about batteries with built-in protection systems, not e-bike batteries.
 Ten Lithium Battery Myths and Answers

 Controlling the power from the battery to the motor

-How do e-bikes control the power to give you the best most natural ride?
+How do e-bikes control the power to give you the most natural ride?

-E-bikes have adopted microcomputers to precisely control the amount of power delivered to the motor according to the rider’s needs and desires.
-These computers make e-bikes controllable through a large range of power.
-The rider can use the controller to change between power settings and increase the power output to climb hills and then later limit power to increase endurance.
+E-bikes have adopted microcomputers to precisely control the power delivered to the motor according to the rider’s needs and desires.
+These computers make e-bikes controllable over a wide range of power.
+The rider can use the controller to change between power settings, increase the power output to climb hills, and later limit power to increase endurance.

 On a hub-motor e-bike, the controller is a separate component mounted somewhere on the bike.
 On a mid-drive motor e-bike, the controller is built into the motor.